 The M254dw again shared the top score in this metric with the MFP M281fdw, both models earning a 9 out of 10.
 This was high praise in a metric where scores fell as low as 4.

 The major reason for this high score was the M254dw's touchscreen control panel.
 This allows for easy navigation of printing functions and simple entry of things like wifi passwords, and offers a useful platform from which to troubleshoot when the need arises.
-It also grants full and easy access to HP's bevy of online printing apps, which facilitate things like printing stamps from a stamps.com account, printing grocery or check lists, and printing pages of tic-tac-toe games.
+It also grants full and easy access to HP's bevy of online printing apps, which facilitate things like printing stamps from a stamps.com account, printing grocery or checklists, and printing pages of tic-tac-toe games.
 Setup was a breeze, we had the printer churning out pages within 10 minutes of opening up the box.
-It was also straightforward to link the HP ePrint and and print directly from a mobile device.
+It was also straightforward to link the HP ePrint and print directly from a mobile device.
 To top it all off a USB port on the top of the printer lets you quickly print directly from a flash drive.

-The M254dw earned a 6 out of 10 in our photos and graphic quality testing.
+The M254dw earned a 6 out of 10 in our photos and graphics quality testing.
 This is quite a respectable score for a laser in a metric where scores ranged from 2 to 7.

 Simple graphics, like line graphs and bar charts, looked phenomenal when printed on the M254dw.
 Colors were bright and lines and bars had crisp edges.
 It only lost points for its photo printing ability.
 The M254dw's laser technology noticeably struggled in this area, producing pixelated images.
-This is a great machine for graph heavy business documents, but not ideal for photo laden family letters.
+This is a great machine for graph heavy business documents, but not ideal for photo-laden family letters.
 If you want a general home/office printer that can also produce decent photos, you'll have to get an inkjet, like the HP Officejet Pro 8720.